 Alexander Graham Bell Association for the Deaf, TX

 The San Diego Institute for Arts Education, based on Lincoln Center Institute

 Who am I?

 I am someone who has always been passionate about the natural world, about film and theatre, and someone who loves bringing forth the creative spirit in others.
-At a time when technology is such a part of life for most of us, my focus is to find ways to engage children, teens, and adults in experiencing a sense of wonder about the process of creating.
+At a time when technology is such a part of life for most of us, my focus is to find ways to engage children, teens, and adults in experiencing a deeper connection with the each other and the natural world, and a sense of wonder about the process of creating.

 Carol Macy (860-575-9490)